Hi. How can we help?

 The types of measures

 Sometimes graphs need to look at multiple sets of measures to be fully meaningful.
-Perhaps Qty, GMROI, a Dollar amount, or a Turn might be important on one of the visualizations.
+Some important measures for visualizations include Qty, GMROI, a Dollar amount, or a Turn.

-For example, you may have sold 1,000 products on Saturday for a total of $50,000, but if you measure them on the same graph, I won't be able to read the Qty.
+For example, you may have sold 1,000 products on Saturday for a total of $50,000, but if you measure them on the same graph, you won't be able to read the quantity.

 Using the gear icon on the right-hand side of the Visualization bar, you can navigate to the Y axis.

-This way, I measure the dollar amounts on the left hand side of my graph, and measure the qty amounts on the right hand side.
+This way, you can measure the dollar amounts on the left-hand side of your graph, and measure the quantity amounts on the right-hand side.

 Hide rows

-Then after hiding columns you don't need, you can navigate to the gear icon on my Visualization bar.
+2. After hiding columns you don't need, you can navigate to the gear icon on the Visualization bar.

 Changing colors

-On the Series tab, you can access the colors being displayed on your graphs.
+On the Series tab, you can access the colors displayed on your graphs.

-Here you can choose a color from the pallet, or copy+paste the color code to harmonize your data.
+Here you can choose a color from the palette, or copy and paste the color code to harmonize your data.

 Give tables conditional formatting